pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 ## Abstract

-This proposal proposes to create a document to display error codes and error messages.
+This issue proposes that TiDB components maintain standard error codes and error messages according to a consistent specification.

 ## Motivation